Nautitech 40 Open

 Issues to Monitor on New Boats

-• Batteries.
+Batteries.
 Our boat was fitted with Genois batteries: 5x LPC12-75 for the service batteries and 2x LPC12-100 for the starter batteries.
 Within 18 months, they were dead 4 hours after fully charged, and that was with light use, due to Covid (mostly connected to shore power).
-Horizon Yachts have had similar issues with the batteries supplied by Nautitech, and we are still battling to claim the warranty.
+Horizon Yachts have had similar issues with the batteries supplied by Nautitech.
 My advice would be to insist on another brand of battery.
 You can actually fit 6 service batteries in the trays in the port hulls.
-The standard upgrade take you to 5.
+The standard upgrade takes you to 5.

-• Sun damage on the coachroof (grey strip) on older models.
+Sun damage on the coachroof (grey strip) on older models.
 Many owner’s have reported UV damage on the grey strip running around the coachroof.
 Our boat was no exception: after only 18 months the finish is faded and mottled with the sun.
-Nautitech are sending out a wrapping to sort this issue.
-You can also polish them back, but I think the problem will reoccur.
 Newer boats come with a white coachroof, solving the problem.

 FAQs